artedeschi/ASTR-5160/README.md

 # ASTR-5160
-Repository for ASTR-5160 Class at UWyo
-Assignments are grouped by week
+Code for ASTR-5160 at the University of Wyoming Assignments are grouped by week